deadlydog/PowerShell.tiPS/ReadMe.md

 ```

 To restore tiPS to the default configuration, simply delete the directory.
-If tiPS is uninstalled, the directory is not automatically deleted.
+If tiPS is uninstalled, the directory is not automatically deleted; it must be done manually.

 ## ➕ How to contribute